GreatCowBASIC/SourceForgeClone/GCBASIC/trunk/LinuxBuild/SupportFiles/README-LINUX-INSTALL.txt

 *Introduction*

-Great Cow BASICcan be used when using the Linux operating system.
+Great Cow BASIC can be used when using the Linux operating system.

 This instructions are not distribution specific, but are for Linux only (not Windows).

 *Instructions*

-Complete the following steps to compile and install Great Cow BASICfor Linux:
+Complete the following steps to compile and install Great Cow BASIC for Linux:

 1. Install FreeBasic from your distributions repository or http://www.freebasic.net/wiki/CompilerInstalling If your Distribution eg. Debian are not provide Freebasic download it first from https://sourceforge.net/projects/fbc/